kirshan-tx/song-recommender/README.md

 Which indicates that I like loud, easy-to-dance-to 'negative' songs with an emphasis on vocals.

 CSV file of around 9k song recommendations.
-Which can be automatically made into a playlist using python script.
+Which can be automatically made into a playlist using a python script.

 <img src="images/recommendations.PNG" height="500">